faiface/beep/README.md

 - **Decode and play WAV, MP3, OGG, and FLAC.**
 - **Encode and save WAV.**
 - **Very simple API.** Limiting the support to stereo (two channel) audio made it possible to simplify the architecture and the API.
-- **Rich library of compositors and effects.** Loop, pause/resume, change volume, mix, sequence, change the playback speed, and more.
+- **Rich library of compositors and effects.** Loop, pause/resume, change volume, mix, sequence, change playback speed, and more.
 - **Easily create new effects.** With the `Streamer` interface, creating new effects is very easy.
 - **Generate completely own artificial sounds.** Again, the `Streamer` interface enables easy sound generation.
 - **Very small codebase.** The core is just ~1K LOC.
 All the decoders and encoders add up to another ~1K LOC.